-Within the larger inquiry of "Human Rights & Civil Society" are four multidisciplinary, Russia-focused research groups—Human Rights, Education, Disability Studies, and Urban Activism—that provide a variety of approaches and methodological and theoretical lenses for better understanding civil society and state-citizen relations in Russia, past and present.
+Within the larger inquiry of "Human Rights & Civil Society," are multidisciplinary, Russia-focused research groups that provide a variety of approaches and methodological and theoretical lenses for better understanding civil society and state-citizen relations in Russia, past and present.

 The study of human rights in Russia has grown to include a range of expansive topics that continue to provide enormous insight into the changes and evolution of post-Soviet society.
-These include, but are not limited to the effects of international and regional human rights systems on the legal system in Russia, and the rise of human rights movements that deal exclusively with the monitoring of, and advocacy against, certain state practices.
-The literature on these topics has greatly expanded in the past decade, but considerable work is still needed to fully understand the impact of these strategies, and where policy and research might intersect to create stronger outcomes for the future.
-In developing a framework for Russian studies in the 21st century, human rights is also an appropriate entry point for the exploration of the intersection of area studies and international studies, as well as for fostering a conversation among scholars and practitioners.
-A panel at IU devoted to human rights in Russia is being planned for fall 2019.
+These include, but are not limited to, the effects of international and regional human rights systems on the legal system in Russia, and the rise of human rights movements that deal exclusively with the monitoring of, and advocacy against, certain state practices.